warrior1211421/Gaming-Techies/content/posts/best-keyboards-for-valorant-top-5-list.md

     image: /uploads/logitech-g213-prodigy-gaming-keyboard.webp
     award: Best Budget Keyboard for FPS Games
 conclusion:
+  - paragraph: >-
-  - paragraph: The keyboard plays a crucial role in all multiplayer shooters, especially Valorant.
+      The keyboard plays a crucial role in all multiplayer shooters or FPS games, especially Valorant.
 You have to timely press the button to activate a special ability in time.
 Therefore, having a suitable keyboard for gaming is a must-have for everyone.
 In this article, I have provided the top 5 **best keyboards for Valorant.**

+      If you want my recommendation, I'd say that the Logitech G213 has won the comparison with its premium feel and almost perfect features.
+Moreover, it is priced slightly lower than most other products on this list.
+So, if you are a fan of a gaming keyboard, I suggest that you check it out.
 faqs:
   - answer: The mechanism behind mechanical keyboards is known as the switch.
       Basically, the switch is responsible for durability, response time, noise